hftamer/team-readings/README.md

 ### Contributing

-Simply create a pull request with your changes and I'll review and merge it.
+Simply create a pull request with your changes against `master` and I'll review it.
+Once code review passes, I'll merge your changes.
+Please make sure your branch is up to date with `master` before asking for review.